Taiwan–United States relations: Relations with states

+Public opinion

+Public opinion in Taiwan regarding the United States is historically favorable and views the U.S. as a critical security guarantor against China.
+However, this is marked by significant ambivalence and skepticism regarding U.S. reliability, with many questioning if the U.S. would intervene in a conflict with China.
+According to the German Marshall Fund, Taiwanese skepticism of the United States is growing, driven by concerns that Washington is an unreliable partner that views Taiwan as a strategic pawn that can be potentially sacrificed to contain China.
+The anxiety is further fueled by the U.S. withdrawal from Afghanistan, the war in Ukraine and the transactional diplomacy under the Trump administration.
+There are also concerns including the U.S. onshoring of semiconductor manufacturing that could potentially weaken Taiwan's "silicon shield" and doubts about the American willingness to send ground troops, despite regular arms sales.
+The Kuomintang has also begun to adopt a dual strategy by working with the PRC and the CCP to reduce cross-straits tensions as a hedge against potential American uncertainty to defend Taiwan.

 Consular representation

 The United States has a de facto embassy in Taipei called the American Institute in Taiwan.
-It also operates a de facto consulate in Kaohsiung called the American Institute in Taiwan Kaohsiung Branch Office.
+It also operates a de facto consulate in Kaohsiung called the Kaohsiung Branch Office of the American Institute in Taiwan.

-Taiwan is represented by the Taipei Economic and Cultural Representative Office in the United States in Washington, D.C.
+Taiwan is represented by the Taipei Economic and Cultural Representative Office in Washington, D.C.
 This mission is also accredited to Cuba, the Bahamas, Grenada, Antigua and Barbuda, Dominica, and Trinidad and Tobago, despite Taiwan not having official relations with them.
-Other than the mission in Washington, Taiwan also has representative offices in Atlanta, Boston, Chicago, Honolulu, Houston, Miami, Los Angeles, New York, San Francisco, Seattle, Guam, and Denver.
+Other than the mission in Washington, Taiwan also has offices in Atlanta, Boston, Chicago, Honolulu, Houston, Miami, Los Angeles, New York, San Francisco, Seattle, Guam, and Denver.

 Country leadership

 Leaders of Taiwan and the United States from 1950: